YU000jp/logseq-plugin-confirmation-done-task/readme.md

   > Embeds a `string` property that allows discovery in queries.

 > [!WARNING]
-> This plugin is not available for versions newer than Logseq v0.10.9 and db versions.
-This is due to a change in functionality related to tasks.
+> This plugin only works with Logseq file-based graph.
+Due to changes in task-related functionality, it does not work with DB graph.

 <div align="right">